 The Measured and Indicated Mineral Resource is hosted by four seams which are flat to gently dipping (mostly less than 15 degrees).
 From uppermost these are: The Hangingwall Seam (HWS), Upper Seam (US) and Lower Seam (LS), as shown in Figure 2.
 The seams are hosted within a thick package of rock-salt.
-The lower Footwall Seam (FWS) is an Inferred resource restricted to relatively narrow zones, and will not be considered in the DFS.
+The lower Footwall Seam (FWS) is an Inferred resource restricted to relatively narrow zones and will not be considered for mining.
 Figures 24 to 27 of Appendix 1 show the distribution of the Sylvinite in plan-view.
 The bulk of the Measured and Indicated Mineral Resource is hosted by the Upper Seam (representing 64% of the contained potash) which is largely continuous across the deposit and has an average thickness of 4.0 metres.
 The Sylvinite HWS and LS have an average thickness of 3.3 and 3.7 metres, respectively.
 The Sylvinite is present in broad zones with a dominant northwest-southeast orientation.
-Mineral reserve estimation and mine planning has begun, based upon conventional underground 'room-and-pillar' mining of the Sylvinite seams.

 If present, Carnallitite occurs below the Sylvinite, within the seams.
 Contacts between the Sylvinite and Carnallitite are always abrupt and the two rock types are not inter-mixed, supporting a clear distinction in the resource model and ultimately in the mine plan.
-A large Carnallitite Mineral Resource estimate was also prepared (Table 9 in Appendix 1) but will not be considered for extraction in the DFS.
+A large Carnallitite Mineral Resource estimate was also prepared (Table 9 in Appendix 1) but is not considered for extraction.